-The population of early 19th century Scotland were a superstitious lot and in troubled times, hushed talk of a malevolent influence was commonplace.
-The people of Bowmore were no different and the church there was constructed with curved walls in order that there be no corners in which evil spirits could lurk.
+The population of 19th century Scotland were a superstitious people and talk of a malevolent influence in troubled times was commonplace.
+The good folk of Bowmore were no different and the local church was constructed with curved walls in order that there be no corners in which evil spirits could lurk.

-The winter of 1837 was particularly harsh and on severe nights the village would gather at the church to take comfort in prayer.
-One night, when conditions were especially bad, a strange shadowy figure was seen loitering at the back of the church.
-When he was cast in light his terrible visage identified him as none other than the devil himself!
-At first frozen with fear, the hardy folk of Bowmore soon steadied themselves and working together, harassed the Beast from their church, pursuing him down through the village until he disappeared within the walls of the distillery itself.
+The winter of 1837 had been a particularly hard one.
+When the weather was at its worst, villagers would gather in the church to shelter and pray.
+One night, during the worst storm of the year, a strange shadowy figure was seen loitering to the rear of the church and when the glow of torchlight illuminated his terrible visage he was identified by some as the very devil himself.
+At first, frozen in terror, the hardy folk of Bowmore backed away but they soon steadied themselves and began to work together to harass the Beast from their church, chasing him through the village until he disappeared behind the walls of the distillery.

-A search was organised and the distillery overturned, room by room… but to no avail.
-The demon had escaped.
+A search was organised and the distillery overturned, room by room… to no avail.
+Somehow, the demon had escaped.
 The people of Bowmore were dumbfounded.
-All doors and windows were locked and the building surrounded on all sides but one, leaving only the icy waters of Loch Indaal as an escape route.
+All doors and windows were locked and the building surrounded on all sides but one.
+The icy waters of Loch Indaal were the only escape route.

-It was then that one of the villagers noticed the outline of a small steamship sailing away from the pier, laden with freshly filled casks for the blenders in Glasgow.
-Weirdly, the steamship never reached the mainland and it’s fate remains a mystery to this very day.
-It is said, however, that on cold winter nights, down by the harbour, the sounds of a horn can be heard and the black water seems to slap as though lapping against the side of a ship, out there in the darkness…
+It was then that one of the villagers noticed the outline of a small puffer ship pulling away from the darkened pier.
+It was freshly laden with newly filled casks, bound for the blenders in Glasgow.
+Some believe the Devil escaped in one of those casks.
+Disturbingly, the steamship would never reach the mainland.
+Its exact fate remains a mystery to this day though it is said that on cold winter nights, down by the harbour, the sound of a horn can be heard in the distance and the water seems to slap as though lapping the side of a ship, floating out there in the darkness.

 The Bowmore 15 Year Old is known as ‘Darkest’ and is finished in Sherry Casks.